Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/installation/installing-ballsdex.md

 Open the new `config.yml` file with the editor of your choice.
 I recommend using [Visual Studio Code](https://code.visualstudio.com/) to get autocompletion and error highlighting.
 Once installed, you can run `code config.yml` to open VScode from your terminal (even in WSL).

-> [!NOTE]
+!!! info
-> In YAML files, everything after a `#` is a comment.
+    In YAML files, everything after a `#` is a comment.
 Those lines are here to document and help you understand the possible values.

 1. Go back to the Discord developer portal and click "Reset Token" to obtain a new one.
 Copy and paste it right after `discord-token: `.
 Make sure that there is a space between `discord-token:` and your token, otherwise it will not work.

-> [!CAUTION]
+!!! danger
-> **Do not share your token!** It is the password of your bot, and allows anyone full access to its account if shared.
+    **Do not share your token!** It is the password of your bot, and allows anyone full access to its account if shared.
 Be sure to keep it secure, and immediately reset if you think it leaked.

-2. The `about` section defines a few traits of the `/about` command.
+1. The `about` section defines a few traits of the `/about` command.
 Feel free to change the `description` and the `discord-invite`.

-3. You can change `collectible-name` which will replace the word `countryball` in the bot.
+2. You can change `collectible-name` which will replace the word `countryball` in the bot.
 For instance if you set "rock", the bot will say "A wild rock spawned!"

-4. `bot-name` is used in various places like `/about` or `/balls completion`.
+3. `bot-name` is used in various places like `/about` or `/balls completion`.

-5. The `admin` section configures the `/admin` command.
+4. The `admin` section configures the `/admin` command.
 This command is only enabled in specific servers for specific roles.

    1. `guild-ids` is for the servers where you want to enable the `/admin` command.
 Copy the IDs of the servers you want, and paste them